apache/iceberg-python/mkdocs/docs/api.md

 long: [[74.006],[4.896029,6.0989,2.349014]]
 ```

-If the PyIceberg table is partitioned, you can use `tbl.dynamic_partition_overwrite(df)` to replace the partitions with new ones provided in the dataframe.
-The partitions to be replaced are detected automatically.
+If the PyIceberg table is partitioned, you can use `tbl.dynamic_partition_overwrite(df)` to replace the existing partitions with new ones provided in the dataframe.
+The partitions to be replaced are detected automatically from the provided arrow table.
-To try out it, you could firstly create a same PyIceberg table with partition specified on `"city"` field:
+For example, with an iceberg table with a partition specified on `"city"` field:

 ```python
 from pyiceberg.schema import Schema